crmathieu/Orbital/README.md

 	numpy
 	scipy

-The orbital control modal window will take about 30sec to appear as a lot of objects data need to load first in order to calculate and trace their orbits.
+The Orbital control modal window will take about 30sec to load as PHA, Asteroids and Comets orbits get calculated during this initial phase, but inner planets are rendered right away and can be interacted with.

-You may visualize all PHAs, Big Asteroids and Comets by checking the corresponding checkbox -but- since there are so many of them, you also may want to see them one by one using the Animate feature.
+Once the Orbital Control modal pops up, you may visualize the other major bodies in the solar system: Gas giants, dwarf planets or Asteroid and Kuiper belts.
+All PHAs, Big Asteroids and Comets orbits can be rendered by checking the corresponding checkbox -but- since there are so many orbits, you also may want to see them one by one using the Animate feature.
 You may pause at any time to take a closer look at trajectories by zooming in/out and rotate, and then resume.

-You can also examin the objects details displayed at the bottom of the Orbital Control window.
+You can also examine the current object details displayed at the bottom of the Orbital Control window.
 Legend is:

 	i: Orbital Inclinaison